jonjamz/meteor-vimeo/README.md

 Specify an array of video IDs you want to get, and when they're all returned from the Vimeo API, your template will automatically update with the data.
 Just use `getVideos()` method.
 See example below.

-_* We would love to support public and private videos.
+_* I would love to support public and private videos.
 Please contribute if possible!_

 How to use
 ----------